ovidiomanteiga/deolingo/README.md

 pip install git+https://github.com/ovidiomanteiga/deolingo.git@main
 ```

-ℹ️ You might as well give Deolingo a try in the [Deolingo web page](https://deolingo.azurewebsites.net/),
+You might as well give Deolingo a try in the [Deolingo web page](https://deolingo.azurewebsites.net/),
 which features a fancy web editor using the [Monaco editor](https://github.com/microsoft/monaco-editor).